Tuesday, April 30, 2024

 “Gaasha Ji, are you fine?
 Is Papa Ji and Rani Bhabi fine?
 What brings you here?”

 “Namaskar, I am fine.
-I just came here to open his bank account.
+I just came here to open Kabadi’s bank account.
 We are now trying to bring these shopkeepers to our bank’s fold.”

 “That is fine.
 I came here for some personal issue.
-Ghulam Nabi, the proprietor of this shop is known to me for a long.
+Ghulam Nabi, the proprietor of this shop is known to me for many years.
 He wanted to buy something from the army canteen (CSD).
 I have to collect the list and the money.
 In the FOD office at Badami Bagh, we have this liberal CSD facility.
 Anything you need, please do tell me.
 Don’t be shy.
 Liquor I can arrange if you need and XXX Rum for the cooks too.
-Come , let us have a plate of Kebab at Kailash Hotel.
+Come, let us have a plate of Kebab at Kailash Hotel.
 Come, I will be happy.
 Don't worry, he doesn't sell doubtful mutton. “

-Ramzan Baanta ,the Congress worker in our locality privately cursed the Americans and the Europeans for not using Achkan , Kameez –Salwar and Bandh -gala coats .
-Baanta believed that Sadiq Sahib gave a statement from his hospital bed in PGI Chandigarh supporting the liberation of Bangla Desh purely for ensuring adequate winter clothing for poor Kashmiris : Pandits and Muslims .
-According to him , that was his method of bringing secular e azam ( secularism) and social e Azam ( socialism ) and fighting Firka--parast ( communal ) forces in Jammu And Kashmir .
+Ramzan Baanta, the Congress worker in our locality privately cursed the Americans and the Europeans for not using the Achkan, Kameez –Salwar and Bandh-gala coats that he and his party workers needed.
+Baanta believed that Sadiq Sahib gave a statement from his hospital bed in PGI Chandigarh supporting the liberation of Bangla Desh purely for ensuring adequate winter clothing for poor Kashmiris; Pandits and Muslims.
+According to him, that was his method of bringing 'sekular e azam' (secularism) and 'soshal e azam' (socialism) and fighting 'firka--parast' (communal) forces in Jammu and Kashmir.

 No comments: